chakrabar/chakrabar.github.io/_posts/wip/2018-05-18-thread-synchronization-part-one.md

 Locking does not work on value types.
 On `lock`/`Monitor.Enter`, the instance of the lock object gets a `Sync Block` structure added to its managed memory block (sync block can also get initialized for other reasons, e.g. to store results of `GetHashCode()` method), and the `ManagedThreadId` of the current thread holding the lock is saved.
 This is used by the `Monitor` for synchronization.
 For the same reason, a `null` object cannot be locked.

+The `Monitor` class also supports signalling, that we'll see later.

 #### Mutex

 `Mutex` (from _"**mut**ually **ex**clusive"_) is similar to `Monitor` in that, it allows only one thread to execute a block of code, but unlike Monitor, it can work across processes.
 Monitor is more of a .NET construct, whereas Mutex is a wrapper over OS level Win32 construct.